 Does removing hard inquiries help credit?

 Yes, removing hard inquiries will boost your credit score—but not dramatically.
-Hard enquiries account for just 10% of your total score.
-Make sure to eliminate any incorrect enquiries, although this won’t make much of a difference.
+Hard inquiries account for just 10% of your total score.
+Make sure to eliminate any incorrect inquiries, although this won’t make much of a difference.

 5: Aim for 30% or less credit utilization